HillsMakan/sydneyhillsmakan/src/content/partner/cowboys_barbecue_grill.md

 Savor tender Smoked Beef Brisket, Signature Chicken Wings, and more—finished with our house‑made sauces.

 Show your HMG International e‑Member Card at our restaurant or food truck for exclusive discounts.
-Mention HMG International for catering perks.
+Mention HMG International member for catering perks.

 **What We’re About**